 Create a 50×50 px rectangle and fill it with a 57% black.
 Apply the same Grain effect as before, expand the effect, and trace it with the same setting as the previous grain trace.
 Expand the trace and scale the texture to 100x100px.
 Change the fill to White and drag the texture into the swatches panel.
 This will create a nice seamless texture swatch.
 The tiling is not perfect, but it is good enough for this project.
 I might create a separate tutorial for creating truly seamless complex textures similar to the ones I sell on Vector Mill.

 Select the background color, apply the new pattern swatch to a new fill layer in the Appearance panel, and change the opacity to your liking.
-Change the color of you “Color” layer to White and the “Outlines” and “Shading” To your background color. your done!
+Change the color of you “Color” layer to White and the “Outlines” and “Shading” To your background color.
+You’re done with your custom grunge font vector!

-I really suggest you to try these techniques on other projects and not just recreate the tutorial.
-If your like me, you will really learn how to utilize and understand the steps when applying them to something totally different than the final result of the tutorial.
+I really suggest you to try these grunge font vector techniques on other projects and not just recreate the tutorial.
+If you’re like me, you will really learn how to utilize and understand the steps when applying them to something totally different than the final result of the tutorial.